+HIV surveillance is the process of collecting, analyzing, and interpreting data on individuals infected with HIV (human immunodeficiency virus), the virus that can cause AIDS.
 We use data presented in the most recent Integrated Epidemiological Profile for HIV/AIDS (updated every five years) to guide Vermont's HIV/AIDS prevention and care/support service efforts.
 The comprehensive and multi-perspective profile information is also used to evaluate programs and policies, and is an essential planning tool for HIV prevention and care in our state.
-Read the most recent Integrated Epidemiological Profile for Prevention and Care Planning in Vermont 2011.
+Read the most recent Integrated Epidemiological Profile for Prevention and Care Planning in Vermont 2016.

 We at the health department value client confidentiality and recognize the importance of health information privacy, particularly when it comes to HIV services.
 No client should fear that their behavioral risk information, which may include socially stigmatized activities (e.g.: sex, drug use), will be shared with anyone other than authorized individuals with reasonable need to know.
 Neither should a client feel the need to withhold information for fear of the legal liability that could result from unauthorized disclosure of their behavioral risk info.

 It is essential that clients feel confident that any data collected about them is treated in an appropriate manner.
 Trust in our systems of care and support is essential if people living with HIV, or at high risk for HIV infection, are to get the most out of the programs designed to help them be as healthy as they can be.